AlexxNB/malina-ui/docs/src/app/pages/Container.md

-Component for centering content on page (or block).
+A component for centering content on a page.

 ```htm
 <script>